DEFRA/adp-helm-library/README.md

 A K8s `Service` object of type `ExternalName` configured to refer to a Postgres database hosted on a server outside of the K8s cluster

-A basic usage of this object template would involve the creation of `templates/postgres-service.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing:
+A basic usage of this object template would involve the creation of `templates/postgres-service.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing:

 ```
 {{- include "adp-helm-library.postgres-service" (list . "adp-microservice.postgres-service") -}}